-The General Manger may require employees who are absent from work due to illness exceeding three consecutive shifts, exceed five sick leave occurrences in one calendar year or appear to have a pattern of absences, to provide a medical certificate.
+The General Manager may require employees who are absent from work due to illness exceeding three consecutive shifts, exceeding five sick leave occurrences in one calendar year or who appear to have a pattern of absences, to provide a medical certificate.
 The cost of obtaining a medical certificate will be borne by the employee.
+Under certain circumstances, failure to provide satisfactory proof of illness may lead to disciplinary action.